nashurgessa/Software-Testing-batch-2022-23/slides/L15-L18 Junit practices.md

 9. Integrating JUnit Tests into Build Tools and CI/CD Pipelines 9.1.
 Using Maven or Gradle for JUnit Testing
 9.2.
 Integration with Continuous Integration Tools
-10. Conclusion and Next Steps
-10.1.
-Recap of Key Concepts
-10.2.
-Further Reading and Resources
-10.3.
-Encouragement to Practice and Explore

 ### 1. Introduction to JUnit Testing
 #### 1.1.
 Overview of JUnit